 The University maintains links with the Royal Australian Navy, the Australian Army Reserve and the Royal Australian Air Force, and opportunities exist for student participation in their activities.
-See the General Information section of the Faculty Handbooks for details.

 Chaplaincy Centre

 The University Chapel

 The University provides a small chapel for the use of all faiths.
 In its temporary housing it is located in Hut E15a near the Chemistry Building.
 The chapel is available for services of worship by arrangement with the full-time chaplains.
 At other times it is available for private meditation to all members of the University.